gnl42/jira-testkit/README.md

 There's a lot more things that the TestKit can do.
 Have a look at the code!

-Compatibility across JIRA versions
+Compatibility across Jira versions
 ----------------------------------

-The TestKit version numbering scheme mirrors the JIRA version that it is compatible with.
-For example, TestKit 5.0 is compatible with JIRA 5.0.
-But because the TestKit builds on the [official JIRA Java API] [jiraapi], TestKit 5.0 is also compatible with any 5.x version of JIRA, as per the [Java API Policy for JIRA] [promise].
-This means you can use TestKit 5.0 in your integration tests that run against JIRA 5.0, JIRA 5.1, and JIRA 5.2, with no additional modifications.
+The TestKit version numbering scheme mirrors the Jira version that it is compatible with.
+For example, TestKit 5.0 is compatible with Jira 5.0.
+But because the TestKit builds on the [official Jira Java API] [jiraapi], TestKit 5.0 is also compatible with any 5.x version of Jira, as per the [Java API Policy for Jira] [promise].
+This means you can use TestKit 5.0 in your integration tests that run against Jira 5.0, Jira 5.1, and Jira 5.2, with no additional modifications.